Frequently Asked Questions – Remodeling

 Answer: First, ensure that each estimate is based on the same project scope and materials.
 Sometimes, estimates are vague in terms of what is included and what may be an additional cost.
 In these cases, it is a good idea to list your project details and provide them to potential contractors so that everyone gives you an estimate based on the same scope of work.

 Secondly, while cost is a very important aspect of any remodeling project, it should not be your only consideration.
 You should also consider the reputation and references of each contractor.
 In the end, you want to deal with a company that has a solid, lengthy reputation.
-You don’t want to be left holding the bag when a questionable contractor goes out of business halfway through the project.
+You don’t want to be left empty handed when a questionable contractor goes out of business halfway through the project.
 You also want to ensure that your contractor will be around for any warranty work after project completion.

 Q: How can I properly vet a remodeling contractor?